nostrdesignguide/nostrdesignguide.github.io/docs/guiding-principles.md

 Simplicity wins.
 Keep the interface as simple and intuitive as possible.
 Exceptions include tools designed for power users or for dense information.
 - Minimize the number of steps to accomplish a task.
 - Minimize cognitive load.
 Instead of offering every option under the sun, consider offering fewer core options and allowing the user to discover more down the road.
 Often, less is more.
 - Use progressive disclosure to ease the user into new concepts instead of laying it on them all at once.
-For example, you could guide users to undestanding of relays, zaps and other concepts by slowly introducing them with tooltips or a resource center.
+For example, you could guide users to understanding of relays, zaps and other concepts by slowly introducing them with tooltips or a resource center.

 ### Make it Fast
 Even the best designed and feature-complete client in the world may be all for nothing if it's slow and nobody can use it.
 Performance is a feature and can make or break your client and all of the effort you've put into it.
 Consider the following: